Skip to main content

 • Legal challenge(s) are noted to provide case names and docket numbers and to alert users to relevant litigation.
 For the most recent status of a case, users should consult other sources.

 • Predecessor policies are provided for context and analysis.
-Their inclusion is not necessarily an endorsement of any specific prior policy.
+Their inclusion is not an endorsement of the current or prior policy.

 • The date of the website's most recent update appears on the home page.